penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionsettings.md

 ## samePositionEveryPeriod

-Keep the same position each week or period for the classes of the session.
+Keep the same position every week or period for the class units.

 `samePositionEveryPeriod`